Prime-Holding/widget_toolkit/packages/widget_toolkit_pin/README.md

 }
 ```

-Step 7: Use the `BiometricsSwitch` widget somewhere in your widget tree, using your implementation of `BiometricsLocalDataSource`:
+Step 7: Use the `PinCodeKeyboard` widget somewhere in your widget tree, using your implementation of
-Support Android, iOS and Windows
+`BiometricsLocalDataSource`,`PinCodeService`:

 ```dart
 PinCodeKeyboard(